Job Description: Fellowship Programme Officer

 - Good knowledge of current global issues.

-Application Please send your CV and a brief covering email outlining your suitability for the post.
-Interviews will be held the week beginning 1 November at the Cara office in London.
+Applications Please send your CV and a brief covering letter outlining your suitability for the post.
+Interviews will be held the week beginning 27 June both online and at the Cara office in London.
 We will not accept applications without cover letters.

 Please include contact details for 2 suitable referees, ideally individuals for whom you have previously worked.
 These will only be taken up with your prior permission.
 Please include ‘Fellowship Programme Officer’ in the subject line of your electronic submission.